 Of interest to collectors, Red Sonja’s story continued in Savage Sword of Conan # 1 magazine, cover dated August 1974, where she returns with the stolen serpent tiara, in a story written by Roy Thomas and drawn by Esteban Maroto, another wonderful artist, that I would have loved to have seen Marvel publish more of his work.

 But this twenty-fourth issue of Conan the Barbarian was just about perfect, and a wonderful swan song for the departing Barry Smith!
 I give it a full five (5) out of five (5) Legion Flight Rings!
-If you don’t already own this issue, defintely plan to add it to your collection, or pick it up as a reprint, in the wonderful Barry Windsor-Smith Conan Archives # 2, that were published by Dark Horse Comics earlier this year!
+If you don’t already own this issue, definitely plan to add it to your collection, or pick it up as a reprint, in the wonderful Barry Windsor-Smith Conan Archives # 2, that were published by Dark Horse Comics earlier this year!